 \subsection{Numerical methods and tools}

-To explore our full parameter space under the constraint of our datasets, we adopt a standard MCMC analysis using two publicly available codes : the CosmoMC package \citep{2002PhRvD..66j3511L, 2013PhRvD..87j3529L} and the Monte Python code \citep{Audren:2012wb}.
-In these codes, the computation of cosmological quantities and observables are performed respectively by the CAMB \citep{Lewis:1999bs,Howlett:2012mh} and CLASS \citep{2011JCAP...07..034B} Boltzmann codes, whose main purpose is to compute theoretical CMB anisotropies power spectra.
+To explore our full parameter space under the constraint of our datasets, we adopted a standard MCMC analysis using two publicly available codes: the CosmoMC package \citep{2002PhRvD..66j3511L, 2013PhRvD..87j3529L} and the Monte Python code \citep{Audren:2012wb}.
+In these codes, the computation of cosmological quantities and observables are performed respectively by the CAMB \citep{Lewis:1999bs,Howlett:2012mh} and CLASS \citep{2011JCAP...07..034B} Boltzmann codes, whose main purpose is to compute theoretical power spectra of CMB anisotropies.